Washington Week: History

 On July 20, 2018, the program underwent its first significant change in presentation in years, adopting a new graphics package and a reorchestrated version of its theme music (with a new set, and music by Stephen Arnold).

 In January 2021, Costa left the program to devote his time to co-authoring an upcoming book with veteran journalist Bob Woodward; guest moderators were used in Costa's place.

 In May 2021, Yamiche Alcindor, at the time the White House correspondent for PBS News Hour, became the ninth moderator of Washington Week.
 Alcindor had previously been a regular Washington Week panelist.
 In December 2021, WETA subsidiary NewsHour Productions began producing Washington Week.
 In February 2023, Alcindor announced that she would step down to focus full-time on her job at NBC and writing her memoirs, saying that her final date as moderator would be February 24.
-After Alcindor's departure, various other journalists served as guest moderator until August 2023.
+After Alcindor's departure, various other journalists of PBS News Hour served as guest moderator until August 2023.

 On August 2, 2023, it was announced that Jeffrey Goldberg, who has served as editor-in-chief of The Atlantic since 2016, had been named as the program's tenth moderator, and that the politics and culture publication would also enter into an editorial partnership with the television program – which was retitled accordingly as Washington Week with The Atlantic – similar to the earlier collaboration with the National Journal.
 The first episode under the longer title, and with Goldberg as moderator, was broadcast on August 11, 2023.

-On June 21, 2024, Washington Week moved to a new studio, designed by Eric Siegel and George Allison, called the David M. Rubenstein studio at WETA-TV facility in Washington, D.C. (sharing with programs, PBS NewsHour and PBS News Weekend; name not revealed until September 20, 2024).
+On June 21, 2024, Washington Week moved to a new studio, designed by Eric Siegel and George Allison, called the David M. Rubenstein studio at the WETA-TV facility in Washington, D.C. (sharing with programs, PBS NewsHour and PBS News Weekend; name not revealed until September 20, 2024).

 National Journal

-On February 17, 2006, Washington Week agreed with National Journal, ensuring that at least one National Journal reporter would be on the show.
+On February 17, 2006, Washington Week formed an agreement with National Journal, ensuring that at least one National Journal panelist would be on the show.
 As of January 4, 2013, the agreement is no longer in effect.